How I Vibe: Ian Westermann, Founder of Essential Tennis

 Westermann’s favorite Vibe features

 Westermann finds that in-depth video analysis (particularly the way he uses it) is rare among tennis coaches.
-So it’s no surprise that people inevitably ask what he uses to create his content when he shares these instructional videos on YouTube.
-Presenting his coaching material in this manner generates a conversation around his content, allowing him to contribute to the tennis community in a distinctive way.
+So it’s no surprise that people ask what he uses to create content when he shares these instructional videos online.
+Presenting coaching material this way generates a conversation around his content.
+Starting that conversation lets Westermann contribute to the tennis community in a distinctive way.

-And as soon as his Vibe board arrived, Westermann was excited to figure out how he could get the most out of this new technology.
+As soon as his board arrived, Westermann was excited to figure out how to get the most out of this new technology.
 He said, “Every time I came up against something where a setting wasn’t quite what I was hoping for, any time I’ve ever emailed [the Vibe team] asking them, ‘Is there any way that this could work like that?’ [my feature request has] always been in the next update, which is super impressive.”

-With this kind of attention to detail, Westermann has been able to refine his content creation, successfully coach his athletes, and find new and more exciting ways to communicate his message by using the Vibe board.
+This kind of attention to detail helps Westermann refine his content creation, successfully coach his athletes, and find new and more exciting ways to communicate his message by using the Vibe Board.

 “I feel like if you’re a professional and you’re not differentiating yourself in any way from the way your job is normally done, then day after day, you’re just becoming more of a commodity and more replaceable,” he said.
 “I think being able to interact with technology [and with] media and create things of value—whether you’re a service provider or you create actual products—the better you can communicate, the more effective you’re going to be, the more valuable you’re going to be.”

 Going forward with Vibe